CodeDNA Annotation Standard · v0.9 · MIT

 Semantic Naming

 Variable names encode type, shape and origin.
-A 10-line snippet is completely self-documenting — zero backward tracing.
+A 10-line snippet carries significantly more context — reducing backward tracing for the most common cases.

 Comparison